narasimha-31/narasimha-31/README.md

 ## About Me

-Data Engineer with a Data Analyst foundation.
-I build the **Python/SQL ETL pipelines, orchestration, and relational databases** that turn fragmented, messy sources into clean, query-ready data products — replacing manual processes with automated infrastructure teams can trust.

-**Currently building** &mdash; streaming pipelines (Kafka to PostgreSQL), Airflow-orchestrated workflows, and Medallion-architected data products with dbt and Docker.

-**Strong on** &mdash; Python automation, SQL optimization, data-quality gating (Great Expectations, dead-letter queues), and migrating messy data into clean reporting layers.
+I'm a data engineer in Houston.
+I started out in analytics and moved into building the pipelines that sit behind the dashboards.
+Most of my day is Python and SQL: getting data out of messy sources and into clean, well modeled tables that people can actually query.

+Lately I work mostly with Kafka, Airflow, and dbt, building batch and streaming pipelines on a bronze / silver / gold layout.
+I'm fairly opinionated about data quality, so I lean on Great Expectations checks, dead letter queues, and schema validation to stop bad rows before they reach a report.

-**Scale** &mdash; pipelines spanning **500K to 44M+ records** across government APIs, e-commerce, and enterprise delivery data.
+So far I've shipped pipelines handling anywhere from 500K to 44M+ rows across government APIs, e-commerce reviews, and enterprise delivery data.

 <img width="100%" src="https://capsule-render.vercel.app/api?type=rect&height=3&color=0:1ba1e3,50:9168cf,100:ec5f78&animation=twinkling"/>